 Some of the most interesting moments at Hackstock were the informal roundtable discussions on themes like culture, identity, gender and consciousness.
 Some have said of virtual reality that it could instigate a paradigm shift on the scale of mobile phones or even the Internet.
 A mass take up of this technology will certainly change the way we consume media but might also affect our minds.
 The curious experience of ‘presence’ kicks in when there are enough factors suggesting that the experience is real even if our conscious mind knows it to be an illusion.
 In this state of suspended disbelief, the experience can affect us as if it were real.
 This is why VR has such potential for change.
 Some of the most interesting VR research is about the effect of experiencing the perspective of a different person.
 Experiencing the body and environment of a different gender, race or culture will hopefully make us a more empathetic species.
 The sense of presence in an experience also allows our minds to accept and retain information more readily.
 This is good news for training the mind in education, therapy and self-development.
 The subconscious mind seems fundamentally unable to distinguish between an actual experience and one that is imagined in a sufficiently immersive state such as deep hypnosis or a lucid dream.
 If virtual reality can induce behaviour change in this way we could be onto something truly revolutionary.

 Experiencing presence outside of our normal waking reality is a curious sensation that might have profound effects on our perception of reality.
-One of the outcomes of my 20 years practising lucid dreaming is that waking reality can also feel quite dreamlike.
+One of the outcomes of lucid dreaming for example, is that waking reality can also feel quite dreamlike.
 This is not new.
 Spiritual practices like Dzogchen Buddhism have for millennia been viewing reality as an illusion.
 Where lucid dreaming attempts to impart awareness onto an illusionary state, virtual reality does the opposite.
 Deliberately tricking the mind into believing an illusion.
 They reach a similar place.
 By tricking our senses we might actually be creating more awareness.

 The future of virtual reality